peterhens/artisan-static/source/_posts/12-cheap-motherboards-for-gaming-in-2021-buyers-guide.md

 ![](https://images-na.ssl-images-amazon.com/images/I/91qNTcDK3ZL._AC_SL1500_.jpg)

 The gaming frame rates of the MSI B550 Mortar put it above the rest of the B550 crew we've tested so far, and indeed its straight CPU performance puts it up there with some of the best X570s.
 That bodes well if you're looking for an affordable home for your AMD Zen 3 CPU of the future (BIOS updates to support Ryzen 5000 chips are due to start rolling out in January); this B550 has a great chance to ensure it performs to its fullest stock-clocked potential without breaking the bank.
+This is one of the cheap motherboards for gaming In 2021.

 But you will be missing out on extra PCIe 4.0 M.2 and x16 graphics slots if those extras mean a lot to you.
 You can also opt to ditch wireless networking too, depending on whether you pick the straight Mortar or the more expensive Mortar Wi-Fi version.

  The 8+2+1 power phase design is arguably a more unwelcome miss, however, as that results in a board that isn't going to spark any overclocking joy in your heart.
 But, as an affordable gaming board without OC pretensions, it's a great shout.

 ## BEST AMD A520 MOTHERBOARD